ThangLeQuoc/vietnamese-provinces-database/dataset-generation-scripts/README.md

 ```
 And check the result in the `output` folder.
 The final result is three SQL patches will be generated for three type of databases (due to their difference in syntax).

+# Improvement item in the future
+- Include manual text replacement in the script as well
+- Automate the post-verification process at the end of the execution (this is being done manually)
+-